 The University maintains its primary commitments and holds fast to its values.
 Academic programs are offered through thirteen schools, colleges and institutes.
 Concern for student development and support predominate.
 A career-oriented focus in academic programs is complemented at the undergraduate level with a state-of-the-art core curriculum that helps students secure competencies for lifelong learning and knowledge about our world.
 The graduate, professional and health sciences programs offer career-oriented master’s and doctoral degrees.

-Co-operative education opportunities, accelerated learning (through the University’s IDEAL Program), commitment to teaching and a strong tradition of “students first” are a few of the reasons over 5,300 students are enrolled at the University.
+Co-operative education opportunities, accelerated learning, commitment to teaching and a strong tradition of “students first” are a few of the reasons over 5,300 students are enrolled at the University.